OVO | Sinking Funds

 Strategic Importance

-OVO’s sinking fund architecture integrates:
+OVO’s sinking fund architecture delivers:

-- Provides investors with transparent payment assurance
+- Offers investors transparent payment assurance

 - Enables non-recourse project financing for asset owners